 What is the Brexit Adjustment Reserve?

-Brexit has a negative impact on all Member States, but in different ways.
-Some Member States, regions, sectors, or local communities are more affected than others.
-The Brexit Adjustment Reserve (BAR) of €5.4 billion has been put in place to support all Member States while ensuring a strong concentration on those most affected.
-The financial contribution from the reserve to a Member State will be implemented under shared management.
-It does not need advanced programming or planning of measures and provides flexibility in the implementation in line with the subsidiarity principle.
+The Brexit Adjustment Reserve was created to provide support to counteract the negative consequences of Brexit.
+All Member States are negatively affected by Brexit, but in different ways.
+Some Member States, regions, sectors, or local communities are more impacted by the departure of the UK than others.
+The Brexit Adjustment Reserve Fund (BAR) of €5.4 billion has been put in place to support all Member States while ensuring a strong concentration on those most affected.

-The BAR will support measures specifically set up in relation to the withdrawal of the UK from the Union.
+The BAR supports measures specifically set up in relation to the withdrawal of the UK from the Union.
 They can include the following:

 • support to economic sectors, business and local communities, and organisations, including small-scale coastal fisheries, dependent on fishing activities in the UK waters;